TobsBP/Vision-System-Integration/README.md

 - Trained to recognize specific patterns of colors and positions.

 ### Process
-1. The AI analyzes the captured image **30 times**.
+1. The AI analyzes the captured image **10 times**.
-2. If the wires are out of alignment:
+2. If the wires are out of alignment or the confidence score is below 99%:
    - The system sends an `'f'` character to the Arduino.
    - A LED is turned on to indicate an error.
+3. If the wires are correctly aligned and the confidence score is above 99%:
+   - The system sends an `'x'` character to the Arduino.
+   - The image is saved in the "Certas" folder.
-3. The system remains locked until the "boca de lobo" button is pressed.
+4. The system remains locked until the "boca de lobo" button is pressed.

 ---